lyhue1991/eat_tensorflow2_in_30_days/Chapter2-2.md

 In TensorFlow 1.X, the static graph is impelmented in two steps: defining the graph and executing it in `Session`.

-In TensorFlow 2.X, the two steps for Autographs are: defining the function and calling this function.
+In TensorFlow 2.X, the two steps for Autographs are: defining the function with a decorator '@tf.function' and calling this function.

 The is no need to use `Session`, so the syntax is as smooth as that of original Python.